Ny Teknik

-Ny Teknik (meaning New Technology in English) is a weekly Swedish magazine with news, debates and ads in the field of technology and engineering.
+Ny Teknik (lit.
+New Technology) is a weekly Swedish magazine with news, debates and ads in the field of technology and engineering.
 It is published in Stockholm, Sweden.

 History and profile

 Ny Teknik was launched on 18 October 1967.
 Its former publisher was Ekonomi och Teknik Förlag AB.
 The magazine is headquartered in Stockholm and is published by Talentum Sweden.